What’s the Maximum HELOC Amount? HELOC Limits 2025

 The higher your credit score, the more likely you are to qualify for a low interest rate on your HELOC.
 A low rate helps increase your borrowing power.
 On the flip side, a poor credit score may hurt your chance of qualifying, or it could mean a higher interest rate and a lower loan amount if you do qualify.
 Most lenders require credit scores of 660 to 700 for a HELOC.

 Your debt-to-income ratio (DTI) will determine just how much you can afford to borrow when qualifying for a HELOC.
-Debts included in your DTI include your existing mortgage payment, credit card minimum payments, and payments on other installment loans like student or car loans.
+Debts included in your DTI include your current mortgage loan payment, credit card minimum payments, and payments on other installment loans like student or car loans.
 Child support and alimony payments are also included.

 The less money you spend on other existing debts each month, the more you can borrow on a HELOC.
 The lender will require proof of employment and income in order to calculate your DTI.
 Typically, a HELOC requires a lower DTI than a traditional mortgage.